 As its name suggests, Center City is set smack-dab in the middle of Philadelphia.
 As the city’s bustling business hub, the area’s central location guarantees easy access to all the city’s neighborhoods and points of interest by foot or public transport.

 Center City’s focal point is the beautiful 121-year-old Philadelphia City Hall at the junction of Market Street and Broad Street.
 Standing to its west are the city’s two tallest structures, Comcast Technology Center and Comcast Center.

-Stroll to Center City’s eastern end, and you’ll hit Chinatown and Reading Terminal Market, where you can browse food stalls crammed with fresh produce.
+Stroll to the eastern end of Philadephia’s Center City, and you’ll hit Chinatown and Reading Terminal Market, where you can browse food stalls crammed with fresh produce.
 Head up to One Liberty Observation Deck for panoramic city views, or visit the Pennsylvania Academy of Fine Arts to view its treasure trove of Old Masters.

 After dark, hit the streets to experience Center City’s vibrant nightlife.
 And foodies will be spoiled for choice; this area boasts more cafes, restaurants, and bars than any other part of Philly.
 Enjoy!

 Looking for an oasis away from the hurly-burly?
 Settle in at the Morris House Hotel.
 This national historic landmark, renovated into a luxury boutique hotel, exudes coziness and 18th-century charm.
 Enjoy captivating views of the city and the hotel’s private garden and easy access to Philadelphia’s main attractions.